By

 officials were optimistic for their own brand, citing record sales since the

-X-Type sedan in August.
+introduction of the X-Type sedan in August.
 BMW chief Tom Purvis was only a bit

 more cautious, predicting flat sales for 2002, perhaps because of uncertainty